Blind Blake: Personal life

 Blake married Beatrice McGee around 1931.
 In the following year, he made his final recording at the Paramount headquarters in Grafton, Wisconsin, just before the label went out of business.

 Death

 For decades nothing was known of him after this point, and it was rumored that he met with a violent death.
-Reverend Gary Davis heard he had been hit by a streetcar in 1934 and Big Bill Broonzy thought that he had frozen to death after falling over drunk during a Chicago blizzard and was too overweight to get back up.
-The research of van der Tuuk et al. suggests that Blake stayed in Wisconsin, living in Milwaukee's Brewer's Hill neighborhood, where Paramount boarded many of its artists.
+Reverend Gary Davis heard he had been hit by a streetcar in 1934 and The research of van der Tuuk et al. suggests that Blake stayed in Wisconsin, living in Milwaukee's Brewer's Hill neighborhood, where Paramount boarded many of its artists.
 He seems not to have found work as a musician.
 In April 1933, he was hospitalized with pneumonia and never fully recovered.
 On December 1, 1934, after three weeks of decline, Beatrice Blake summoned an ambulance.
 He had a pulmonary hemorrhage and died on the way to the hospital.
 The cause of death was listed as pulmonary tuberculosis.
 He was buried in Glen Oaks Cemetery, in Glendale, Wisconsin in a previously unmarked grave.